 Be sure to carry your card with you when you’re away from home.
 Let your doctor, hospital, or other health care provider see your card when you need hospital, medical or other health services.

-10 things to know about your new Medicare card
+5 things to know about your Medicare card

-- Your new card will have a new Medicare Number that’s unique to you, instead of your Social Security Number.
-This will help to protect your identity.
+- Your card has a Medicare Number that’s unique to you, instead of your Social Security Number.
+This helps to protect your identity.

-- Your new card is paper, which is easier for many providers to use and copy.
+- Your card is paper, which is easier for many providers to use and copy.

 Watch out for scams

-Medicare will never call you uninvited and ask you to give us personal or private information to get your new Medicare Number and card.
+Medicare will never call you uninvited and ask you to give us personal or private information.

-Scam artists may try to get personal information (like your current Medicare Number) by contacting you about your new card.
+Scam artists may try to get personal information, like your Medicare Number.
 If someone asks you for your information, for money, or threatens to cancel your health benefits if you don’t share your personal information, hang up and call us at 1-800-MEDICARE (1-800-633-4227).
 Learn more about the limited situations in which Medicare can call you.